We’re in the homestretch! Take a moment to acknowledge how far you’ve come ... and consider these tips for how to finish the semester strong.

 Yes, it really matters!
 Self-care is the foundation of well-being and academic success.

-- Make time to connect with others and do things you enjoy.
+- Recharge your battery: Use study breaks to connect with friends or do things you enjoy.

 - Avoid / limit alcohol: Drinking alcohol can decrease your focus, energy, and sleep quality.

 A healthy amount of stress can be motivating – but too much stress can impact your ability to function at your best.
-Try these 5-minute stress busters when you feel your stress level rising.
+Here are some great ways to keep stress in check.

 If you’re struggling, don’t wait until things get worse; reach out now for support.
 Here are are some places to start:

-- Visit mentalhealth.cornell.edu for campus-wide resources support options.
+- Visit mentalhealth.cornell.edu for campus-wide resources and support options.

 - Drop in to a Let’s Talk session to consult informally with a CAPS counselor.